Moneybags (game show): Rounds 1 to 3: Head-to-Head

-Two categories are played in each round, with a total of five correct answers for each round; however, the number of incorrect answers is randomly set.
-After all five correct answers have been played, the contestant in the lead advances to the Tripleheader Round while their opponent is eliminated with no winnings.
+Two categories are played in each round, with a total of five correct answers between them; however, the number of incorrect answers is randomly set.
+After all five correct answers have been played, the contestant in the lead advances to the Tripleheader Round while their opponent is eliminated for the day with no winnings.
 Ties are broken in favour of the contestant in pole position after the last correct answer.

 Round 4: Tripleheader

 The three head-to-head winners compete against each other in this round, retaining their totals from previous rounds and with their initial positions chosen at random.
 Play proceeds as before, except that a contestant who receives a Steal or Give Away may choose which opponent is affected.

 After the fifth correct answer, the contestant in the lead advances to the final for a chance to win their entire bank.
 Ties are broken in favour of the one in or closer to pole position.